Zulko/moviepy/_sources/getting_started/efficient_moviepy.txt

 How to be efficient with MoviePy
 ================================

-This section gathers tips and tricks to make the most of what is already known worldwide as *the MoviePy experience*.
+This section gathers tips and tricks to help you make the most of what is already known worldwide as *the MoviePy experience*.

 The best way to start with MoviePy is to use it with the IPython Notebook: it makes it easier to preview clips (as we will see in this section), has autocompletion, and can display the documentation for the different methods of the library.